dcousens/a-json-socket.js/README.md

-# easy-json-socket
+# a-json-socket
-An event emitting `net.Socket`, with 32bit length prefixed JSON.
+An event emitting `net.Socket`, sending and receiving 32-bit length prefixed JSON.

 **For testing or research purposes only,  may not be reliable for production usage.**